UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 Perhaps each of the following should have its own page in the documentation.
 Or at least location+existence+possession should be separate.

 * Property predication: Not at the same level of detail.
 Refer to object predication, quickly show examples where property predication works the same.
-  * Some languages (Chinese) may use different strategies for property predication (zero) vs. object predication (copula).
-  * In Chinese it may be difficult to establish whether the copula is verbal, as there is no verbal morphology.
   * The property can be a numeral.
   * The property can be a case-marked nominal ("for him", "in shape").
 * Object-like predication with a clause instead of the object nominal (_the problem is that he is missing_).